ericelliott/redux-dsm/README.md

 * Reducers to manage all state transitions, complete with logic that will not let your app get into an invalid state (according to the graph you supply)
 * Action creators and action types to trigger all transitions
-* Planned (not yet implemented): Memoizing selectors for resulting states and payloads

 ## Status